bgriffen/oldwebsite/_posts/2014-12-22-making-spotify-playlists-in-python-based-on-upcoming-local-bands.md

 Adding tracks to playlist: Upcoming LIVE Boston Music
 {% endhighlight %}

+*Small Caveat: sometimes the program will scrape the wrong band - please forgive me.*

 It may take quite some time to show up in your playlist.
 Here is an example of what one of these playlists might look like inside Spotify (a restart sometimes helps):

 [![spotify-playlists](/assets/spotifylocalbands/spotify_playlist.png)](/assets/spotifylocalbands/spotify_playlist.png)